 Severe weather conditions and poor roads may extend the running time of some buses, resulting in late arrival and departure.

 Parents/guardians should make sure that children are suitably clothed until picked up and that they have a place to go in the event the bus does not arrive.
 Parents/guardians must also ensure that children have a place to go after the return trip.

-Requests for Special Education transportation services should be directed to the Inclusion Support Services at 204-774-4525; all other requests for transportation services should be directed to the student's school.
+All requests for transportation services should be directed to the student's school.
 All enquiries regarding scheduling and operations should be referred to Winnipeg School Division's transportation department at 204-789-0452 (8:00 am - 4:30 pm).

 In lieu of school bus transportation, students may be provided with bus tickets for the following: